Polar Lattices: Where Ar{\i}kan Meets Forney: Introduction

 Lattice codes are the counterpart of linear codes in the Euclidean space that are known to achieve the AWGN channel capacity, based on the random coding argument \cite{zamir}.
 At the core of lattice coding is an \emph{AWGN-good} lattice, whose error probability, for infinite lattice coding, vanishes as long as the volume-to-noise ratio (VNR) is larger than 1.
 Such a lattice is also referred to as achieving the generalized capacity \cite{poltyrev} or the sphere bound \cite{forney6}.
 Several practical lattice constructions have been introduced recently, mostly inspired by low-density parity check (LDPC) codes and turbo codes \cite{ldpclattice,IntegerLDLC,ldlc,turbolattice}.
 However, there is no proof that such lattices are AWGN-good.
 This paper will focus on the the design of the AWGN-good lattice, while the issue of a finite power constraint can be dealt with by the standard shaping technique (see, e.g., \cite{zamir}).

 In this paper, we propose polar lattices to solve both problems aforementioned.
 Polar lattices are explicit AWGN-good lattices constructed from polar codes.
 More precisely, we use Forney \textit{et al.}'s multilevel construction \cite{forney6}, where for each level we build a polar code to achieve its capacity.
-The analysis of \cite{forney6} shows that if the parameters of the component lattices are carefully chosen and if the component codes on all levels each are capacity-achieving, then the resulted lattice will achieve the sphere bound.
-Following their analysis, we derive upper bounds on the gap to the sphere bound and on the error probability.
-The derived performance bounds are computable and hold for finite lengths.
+The analysis of \cite{forney6} shows that if the parameters of the component lattices are carefully chosen and if the component codes on all levels are capacity-achieving, then the resulted lattice will achieve the sphere bound.

 This paper is built on the basis of our prior attempt \cite{Yan}, where we followed the structure of Barnes-Wall lattices, but changed the Reed-Muller code to a polar code on each level.
 By applying the \emph{capacity rule} \cite{forney6} rather than the Barnes-Wall rule, the performance of our polar lattices has been greatly improved, as shown in Fig. \ref{fig:1D_bw}.
 The encoding and decoding complexity of polar lattices is almost the same as that of Barnes-Wall lattices.
 We use the same multistage decoder for both polar lattices and Barnes-Wall lattices.
 The reason for the relatively poor performance of Barnes-Wall lattices is that they violate the capacity rule: the rates of some component codes exceed the channel capacities of the corresponding levels.
 More discussion will be given later.